Nakayama-Zariski decomposition and the termination of flips: Preliminaries

 Letting $\varepsilon\to 0$ and using \cite[Lemma III.1.7(2)]{Nak04}, we obtain $ \sigma_{\Gamma}(D) = \sigma_{\Gamma'}(f^*D)$, which shows the lemma. \end{proof}

-One of the most important properties of the Nakayama--Zariski decomposition relevant for this paper is contained in the following lemma; a generalisation is in Lemma \ref{lem:restriction2} below.
+One of the most important properties of the Nakayama--Zariski decomposition relevant for this paper is contained in the following lemma; a generalisation is in Lemma~\ref{lem:restriction2} below.

-\begin{lem} Let $X$ be a $\Q$-factorial projective variety and let $D$ be a pseudoeffective $\R$-divisor on $X$.
+\begin{lem} Let $X$ be a $\Q$-factorial projective variety, and let $D$ be a pseudoeffective $\R$-divisor on $X$.
 Let $\Gamma$ be a prime divisor on $X$ which is not a component of $N_\sigma(D)$.
 Assume that $\Gamma$ is a normal variety.
-Then the divisor $D|_\Gamma$ is pseudoeffective.\footnote{Here and elsewhere in the paper, we interpret pseudoeffectivity in the sense of the $\R$-linear equivalence class, see also \cite[p.\ 37 and Remark II.5.8]{Nak04}.} \end{lem}
+Then the divisor $D|_\Gamma$ is pseudoeffective. \end{lem}

+Here and elsewhere in the paper, we interpret pseudoeffectivity in the sense of the $\R$-linear equivalence class; see also \cite[Section II.2, p.\ 37 and Remark II.5.8]{Nak04}.

 \begin{proof} Let $f\colon Y\to X$ be a desingularisation of $X$ and let $\Gamma':= f_*^{-1}\Gamma$.
-Applying Lemma \ref{lem:pullbackpseff} to the morphism $f|_{\Gamma'}\colon \Gamma'\to \Gamma$, we see that, by replacing $X$ by $Y$ and $D$ by $f^*D$, it suffices to assume that $X$ is smooth.
+Applying Lemma~\ref{lem:pullbackpseff} to the morphism $f|_{\Gamma'}\colon \Gamma'\to \Gamma$, we see that, by replacing $X$ by $Y$ and $D$ by $f^*D$, it suffices to assume that $X$ is smooth.